-Children suffering from PTSD are irritable and volatile.
-They may re-enact trauma in play; what they are unable to express in language is acted out in their behaviours.
-Because of this, they have problems concentrating in classes and may be labelled as a 'troubled child'.
-They are often misdiagnosed with ADD/ADHD, conduct disorder, learning disabilities and affective disorders.
-They have a foreshortened sense of the future; they may even show a lack of aspirations and dreams, because they may not see how their life can be different from the abuse they are subjected to.
-They may have difficulty getting along with other children and making emotional connections to other children.
-Because they are difficult to understand and may take a lot of patience to talk to, these children are vulnerable to further abuse in their homes and institutional settings.
-They are at great risk of being failed by the care taking system that is designed to protect them (Fundamentals of Field Traumatology, Traumatology Institute, 2000; Ulman, 2007).
+- They can be irritable and volatile. - They may re-enact trauma in play. - What they are unable to express in the language is often acted out in their behaviours.
+Because of this, they have problems concentrating during class and may be labelled as a 'troubled child'. - They are often misdiagnosed with ADD/ADHD, conduct disorder, learning disabilities, and affective disorders. - They may have a foreshortened sense of the future. - They may even show a lack of aspirations and dreams, because they may not see how their life can be different from the trauma they are subjected to. - They may have difficulty getting along with other children and making emotional connections with them. - Because they are difficult to understand and may take a lot of patience to talk to, these children are vulnerable to further abuse in their homes and institutional settings. - They are at greater risk of being failed by the caretaking system that is designed to protect them (Fundamentals of Field Traumatology, Traumatology Institute, 2000; Ulman, 2007).